recoverycompanion/reco/docs/index.md

 </p>

 ## Modeling Approach
-The development of the RECO system involved simulating conversations with synthetic patients and used a combination of human and *LLM-as-a-judge* evaluation.
+Development of the RECO system involved simulating conversations with synthetic patients and used a combination of human and *LLM-as-a-judge* evaluation.
 <p align="center">
     <img src="images/Conversation_Generation_Diagram.png" img width="75%"/>
 </p>